bistaastha/diversity-and-inclusion/README.md

 ## Problem Statement

-Diversity in open source is opaque to participants, newcomers, and stakeholders because contributors are distributed, and in many cases are an agglomeration of individuals in different locations.
+Diversity in open source is opaque to participants, newcomers, and stakeholders because contributors are distributed, and in many cases are individuals from different locations.
 Inclusivity for open source projects is impeded by long standing practices that have side effects that act to reproduce the current state of limited diversity.

 ## Opportunity